lpuettmann/patent-automat/README.md

 		* `plot_matches_over_nrpatents_weekly.m`
 		* `plot_summary_statistics_overtime.m`
 4. The script `transfer_matches_2stata.m` deletes those patents that start with a letter and cleans patent classifications.
 Then export matches to `.csv` to be transported to Stata.
 It saves all `.csv` files to *cleaned_matches_and_patentnr*.
+5. Run `prepare_conversion_table.m` which loads and prepares the table which allows to link patent's technologoy classification number to manufacturing sectors.
+6. Run `match_pat2industry.m` which for 26 manufacturing sectors check which patents are linked to it.